wallarm/product-documentation/docs/user-guides/dashboard/waf.md

 * The number of requests, hits, and incidents
 * The estimated cost of attacks for the attacker: the value considers the approximate cost of IP address renting and the attacks duration

-Points on the graph shows parameter values at a time:
+Points on the graph shows parameter values at a specific time:

-* Hover the mouse pointer over a point on the graph to get summary information on traffic at a time.
+* Hover the mouse pointer over a point on the graph to get summary information on traffic at a specific time.
-* Click on a graph point to be redirected to the to [**Events** section][doc-events-tab] and view detailed information on each hit and incident at a time.
+* Click on a graph point to be redirected to the to [**Events** section][doc-events-tab] and view detailed information on each hit and incident at that point in time.

 ## Top targets

 ![!Top targets][img-attacks-stats]

-The chart shows the ratio of hits number in each application for the selected period.
+The chart shows the ratio of hits in each application for the selected period.
 To hide the application from the chart, uncheck the box next to the application name in the table.

 The table shows data for each application for the selected period:

 * The number of detected incidents
 * The number of detected hits
-* Trends: change in the hits number for a selected period and for the same previous period.
+* Trends: change in the hits' number for a selected period and for the same previous period.
 For example: if you check the statistics for the last month, the trend displays the difference in the hits number between the last and previous months as a percentage

 ## Attack types